-9. Jim Bakker rationalized his actions by convincing himself that the PTL network had a good purpose and that he was helping others.
+- 9. Jim Bakker rationalized his actions by convincing himself that the PTL network had a good purpose and that he was helping others.
 Bakker believed that any money he received would directly or indirectly benefit his followers.
 He had numerous pressures, including greed, selfishness, and a lust for power, and Bakker was in a position of trust.
-As with most people in positions of trust, he had numerous opportunities to commit fraud.

-10. Dr. Sam Waksal committed fraud by transferring shares into his daughter's trading account and then having her trade in his company's stock (insider trading).
+As with most people in positions of trust, he had numerous opportunities to commit fraud. - 10.
+Dr. Sam Waksal committed fraud by transferring shares into his daughter's trading account and then having her trade in his company's stock (insider trading).
 Because he had insider information, he understood that it would be unethical for him to make trades.
-However, he rationalized that if he had his daughter make the trades, since he would not be making the actual trades, that his actions would then be legal and ethical.
+However, he rationalized that if he had his daughter make the trades, rather than himself, then his actions would be legal and ethical.